napari/docs/docs/naps/8-telemetry.md

 Both scenarios require us to provide some information about the estimated number of users to prove to potential funders that their donation/grant will be used in a valuable way.

-Adding the option for monitoring plugin usage allows us to identify the most important plugins and try to establish cooperation with their maintainers to reduce the probability that the plugin will not be ready for a new napari release.
+Adding the option for monitoring plugin usage allows us to identify heavily used plugins and try to establish cooperation with their maintainers to reduce the probability that the plugin will not be ready for a new napari release.
 Such monitoring could contain not only the list of installed plugins but also which commands and contributions are used most often.

 Also collecting information about data types and their size will provide valuable information about the typical use cases of napari.